Michael van Gerwen: 2015

-Van Gerwen reached the semi-finals of the 2015 World Championship, which included his then highest World Championship average of 105.26 in beating Robert Thornton in the quarters.
-He played Gary Anderson in the event for the second year in a row and once again trailed 3–1 before levelling at 3–3.
-However, he missed four darts to take the next set and instead saw his reign as world champion come to end with a 6–3 loss.
-Van Gerwen won the Masters by beating van Barneveld 11–6 in the final with an average of 112.49.
-He lost in the final of the first UK Open Qualifier 6–1 to Adrian Lewis, but atoned for this a day later by winning the second event by beating Vincent van der Voort 6–3.
-Van Gerwen also took the third event with a 6–1 triumph over James Wade which meant he had won 25 of 26 matches since the World Championship.
-He extended this to 30 out of 31 games when he won the German Darts Championship by defeating Anderson 6–2 in the final with an exceptional average of 117.94.
-Jelle Klaasen missed a total of ten match darts in the final of the fourth UK Open Qualifier to allow van Gerwen to win 6–5.
-A 31 consecutive game winning streak was ended by Terry Jenkins the next day.
+Van Gerwen reached the semi-finals of the 2015 World Championship, by beating Robert Thornton in the quarters.
+He played Gary Anderson and lost 6–3.
+Van Gerwen won the Masters by beating Van Barneveld 11–6 in the final.
+Van Gerwen won the second UK Open Qualifier by beating Vincent van der Voort 6–3 in the final.
+Van Gerwen also took the third event with a 6–1 triumph over James Wade.
+He then won the 2015 German Darts Championship by defeating Anderson 6–2 in the final.
+He defeated Jelle Klaasen in the final of the fourth UK Open Qualifier 6–5.